Checklists

 Tables, Figures and Supplementary material

 Tables and Figures should be placed at the end of the manuscript and be numbered sequentially in order of appearance in the text.
 However authors should ensure that every table or figure is referred to in the body of the text.
 Each table or figure should be accompanied by a short, descriptive title and in the footnote should define any acronyms, abbreviations or symbols used, statistical methods applied and any other information needed so that the table or figure may stand alone.
 Superscripts used to refer to table footnotes should be lowercase alphabetical symbols.
-Captions should be given separately above the tables or figures.
+Captions should be given separately in editable form and not part of the table or figure.
 Numbers in the table should not contain commas, and numbers less than unity should have a zero in front of the decimal point.
 Decimal numbers should be represented with the use of a full stop.

 The number of actual tables (no sub-tables) that an article can contain should not exceed five.
 However, they have to be of value as determined by peer review.
 Extra tables can be included in the Appendix.
 The content of the tables should be such that the data are of sufficient resolution for comfortable reading.
 Tables should be submitted in their original Word format (not via Excel), and they should be legible.
 Avoid using vertical rules.
 Horizontal rules should be used only above and below column headings and at the bottom of the table.
 Do not create a table using only tabs or spaces to create columns.
 Tables should not duplicate material contained in the main text.